Oahspe: A New Bible: Administration

 The various regions mentioned in the previous Cycles section are under the administration of spiritual or "etherean" beings with titles such as "God" and "Chief" and whose ranks and ages vary in ascending grade, from tens of thousands of years to hundreds of thousands of years old and older.
 Their dominions cover vast distances and include many spiritual and corporeal worlds of various grades and densities.

 These chief officers are designated "Sons and Daughters of Jehovih," and in accordance, the text of Oahspe contains separate sections or "books" such as the Book of Cpenta-Armij, Daughter of Jehovih, and also includes familiar names from non-Abrahamic religions, as in the Book of Apollo and Book of Thor, named as Sons of Jehovih.

 Each of these Chiefs, Chieftainesses, Gods and Goddesses are only advanced angels according to Oahspe.
 And every angel, regardless of rank or office, was once a mortal, either from this planet earth or from some other planet in the universe.

 Faithism

 Soon after its publication, a number of groups/lodges formed in response to Oahspe.
 In New York City, the Oahspe Faithists met as early as 1883 in the Utah Hall (25th Street and 8th Avenue) with members only attending services.
-A first colony based on the book's principles was founded in 1882 by Newbrough in Woodside Township, New Jersey, but was relocated 5 months later to a property in Pearl River New York State.
+A first colony based on the book's principles was founded in 1882 by Newbrough in Woodside Township, New Jersey, but was relocated five months later to a property in Pearl River New York State.

 It was from the Pearl River location that Newbrough and a number of Faithists and orphaned children went to Las Cruces, New Mexico, where they founded the Shalam Colony in 1884.
-The Shalam Colony continued to exist for more than 10 years, although Newbrough died in 1891 during a severe influenza epidemic.
+The Shalam Colony continued to exist until 1901, although Newbrough died in 1891 during a severe influenza epidemic.